Lenalu98/monorepo-YuchenLu/Assignment1/README.md

 # TODO Please edit the following information in your assignment

-- Name:
+- Name: Yuchen Lu
 - How many hours did it take you to complete this assignment?
+6 hours.
 - Did you collaborate with any other students/TAs/Professors?
+No.
 - Did you use any external resources?
-(Cite them below)
+(Cite them below) No.
-  - tbd
-  - tbd
 - (Optional) What was your favorite part of the assignment?
+  Advanced Python course.
 - (Optional) How would you improve the assignment?

 # Implementation Logistics